Bedework/bedework.github.io/_posts/news/2024-12-02-bedework-release-4-2-0.md

 As always there are a bunch of bug fixes, many in handling of recurring events (again).
 </p>
 <p>
 We are still running on jdk 17 and wildfly 26.
-The move past the jakarta boundary has to be th main focus - made easier now that some  of the main dependencies have also made the move.
+The move past the jakarta boundary has to be the main focus - made easier now that some  of the main dependencies have also made the move.
 </p>